radical-cybertools/radical.pilot/docs/architecture/protocols.md

 The communication over pubsub channels has a wider, more flexible, and more dynamic scope than the communication over queues.
 We thus always add a certain amount of meta data, to keep inspection of arriving messages uniform.

-All messages are structured into :
+All messages are structured into:

     'cmd':    which allows the selection of the expected activity type 'arg':    which provides additional information for that activity